 It's extremely important to know exactly how your website traffic converts and how to track the leads you are receiving.
 This will allow you to repeat what's working and improve upon or scrap what's not.
 The proof is in the data, and once you have your website properly setup for conversions and have a tracking system in place, you are ready for business!

-Contact AdVision Marketing if you have any questions about how your website is tracking, we would be happy to help you figure out how you can ensure you are set up for success.
+Contact Brightlark Digital if you have any questions about how your website is tracking, we would be happy to help you figure out how you can ensure you are set up for success.

 June 12, 2015